What is configuration drift?

 Human factors

-• Manual interventions: Changes made without proper documentation can lead to configuration drift.
-It’s not uncommon for administrators to make quick fixes or adjustments, forgetting to document these changes, which can later result in a drift from the baseline configuration.
+Manual interventions: Changes made without proper documentation can lead to configuration drift.
+It's not uncommon for administrators to make quick fixes or adjustments but forget to document them, which can lead to drift from the baseline configuration.

-• Oversights: Human error, including oversights in the configuration process, can also cause drift.
-These errors might stem from a lack of understanding, or they may be simple mistakes that accumulate over time, resulting in a significant deviation from the intended configuration.
+Oversights: Human error, including oversights in the configuration process, can also cause drift.
+These errors might stem from a lack of understanding or from simple mistakes that accumulate over time, resulting in a significant deviation from the intended configuration.

 Software and hardware influences

-• Hardware changes: Hardware updates or replacements can also influence configuration settings.
-For instance, replacing a network card or adding new storage devices can alter system configurations, potentially leading to drift if not adequately monitored and managed.
+Hardware changes: Hardware updates or replacements can also impact configuration settings.
+For instance, replacing a network card or adding new storage devices can alter system configurations and cause drift if you don’t adequately monitor and manage the changes.

 Environmental factors

-• Lack of synchronization: In multi-instance environments, a lack of synchronization between instances might cause discrepancies, fostering configuration drift as each instance evolves independently of the others.
+Lack of synchronization: In multi-instance environments, a lack of synchronization between instances can lead to discrepancies that fuel configuration drift as each instance evolves independently.

-• External interactions: Third-party integrations and interactions with external systems can sometimes cause drift.
-These integrations might introduce new configurations or alter existing ones, creating a divergence from the baseline configuration and introducing potential vulnerabilities.
+External interactions: Third-party integrations with external systems can sometimes cause drift.
+Integrations often introduce new configurations or alter existing ones, deviating from the baseline configuration and potentially introducing vulnerabilities.

 Web server drift

-Such drift can introduce vulnerabilities due to outdated or improperly configured encryption settings, potentially exposing sensitive data to unauthorized users and making the system susceptible to man-in-the-middle (MitM) attacks.
+Drifted encryption settings expose sensitive data to unauthorized users and make the system susceptible to man-in-the-middle (MitM) attacks.

 Database configuration drift

-Databases are the backbone of many applications, and maintaining their stability is crucial.
-Imagine a situation where the maximum connection limits in a database like MySQL or PostgreSQL are altered, potentially setting a very high limit that can overwhelm the database server resources or setting it too low, restricting legitimate traffic.
-The following configuration file shows the default maximum connection value is increased to 1,000 instead of the default 100, which would overload the database and potentially lead to performance issues or even system crashes:
+Databases are the backbone of many applications, so maintaining their stability is crucial.
+Imagine a situation where someone alters the maximum connection limits in MySQL or PostgreSQL.
+Setting a very high limit can overwhelm server resources, while setting it too low can restrict legitimate traffic.
+The configuration file below shows how increasing the maximum connection value to 1,000, over the default 100, overloads the database and triggers performance issues or even system crashes:

 $ cat /etc/postgresql/14/main/postgresql.conf